 This discussion of the information and factors considered by the Towers Watson board of directors includes the principal positive and negative factors considered by the Towers Watson board of directors, but is not intended to be exhaustive and may not include all of the factors considered by the Towers Watson board of directors.
 In view of the wide variety of factors considered in connection with its evaluation of the transaction, and the complexity of these matters, the Towers Watson board of directors did not find it useful and did not attempt to quantify or assign any relative or specific weights to the various factors that it considered in reaching its determination to approve the transaction and to make its recommendations to the Towers Watson stockholders.
 Rather, the Towers Watson board of directors viewed its decisions as being based on the totality of the information presented to it and the factors it considered.
-In addition, individual members of the Towers Watson board of directors' reasons for the proposed transaction and all other information presented in this section is forward-looking in nature and therefore should be read in light of the factors discussed under "Cautionary Statement Regarding Forward-Looking Statements" beginning on page 32 of this joint proxy statement/prospectus.
+In addition, individual members of the Towers Watson board of directors may have given differing weights to different factors.
+The explanation of the Towers Watson board of directors' reasons for the proposed transaction and all other information presented in this section is forward-looking in nature and therefore should be read in light of the factors discussed under "Cautionary Statement Regarding Forward-Looking Statements" beginning on page 32 of this joint proxy statement/prospectus.